danachen/danachen.github.io/_posts/2018-11-29-a-deeper-look-at-Ruby's-Enumerable#reduce.md

 #=> [10, 12, 14, 16, 18, 20]
 ```

-The most basic use of #reduce is its go-to use of adding an array of numbers with a block.
+The most basic use of #reduce is its go-to use of "reducing" an array of elements with a block.

 ```ruby
 (5..10).reduce { |sum, n| sum + n }